isomerpages/nrf-ctrlshift/_stories/nea-engineering-a-cleaner-future.md

 ---
-layout: leftnav-page-content
-title: Waste Not, Want Not - Engineering a Cleaner Future
+title: 'Waste Not, Want Not - Engineering a Cleaner Future'
 permalink: /stories/nea-engineering-a-cleaner-future/
-breadcrumb: /What's Next stories/Waste Not, Want Not - Engineering a Cleaner Future
+breadcrumb: '/What''s Next stories/Waste Not, Want Not - Engineering a Cleaner Future'
-collection_name: stories

 ---

 # <b>Waste Not, Want Not - Engineering a Cleaner Future</b>
 ![NEA](/images/NEA_Sarimbun%20Recycling%20Park.jpg)
 <br>